[This article is based on a talk given at Turing Community’s Large Model Tech Study Camp. Slides: Slides link, Download PDF version]

 “The context is the agent’s operating system.” - Manus

-• Context determines what the Agent can “see” 👁️
+• Context determines what the agent can “see” 👁️

-• Context determines what the Agent can “remember” 🧠
+• Context determines what the agent can “remember” 🧠

-• Context determines what the Agent can “do” 💪
+• Context determines what the agent can “do” 💪

-Sources of Context Information
+Sources of contextual information

-1. Documented Team Knowledge
+1. Documented team knowledge

-• Technical documentation, API documentation, design documents
+• Technical docs, API docs, design docs

 • Meeting notes, decision records, project plans